-What makes this paddle remarkable is that in one trip it encompasses two completely different environments; A beautiful canopied fresh water cypress and oak creek, as well as some open water areas along with tidal salt water mangrove tunnels.
+What makes this paddle remarkable is that in one trip, it encompasses two completely different environments — a canopied fresh water cypress and oak creek with open water areas flowing into tidal salt water mangrove tunnels.

 This is definitely the best paddle you’ve never heard of and a must do.